 - What is your language?
 Train yourself.
 Train your team.
 (If you don’t have the authority to implement a teamwide language, be the example.
 It is possible to influence behaviour, just be damn sure you know why you are doing it, that your motives are good and you aren’t really set on world domination.
 Unless you’re me and you’re pretty sure the universe would be much better off with more coffee plantations and vineyards.)

 - Make sure your message is true.
 Do you have the scientific basis for whatever you’re promoting?
 Yes?
 Well, document that – it’s part of your content packaging.

 On a slightly related note, this flight has been a good reminder that not speaking the same language doesn’t mean you cannot communicate.
-My seat mates and I quite nicely worked out that yes, that’s sugar for coffee (not salt as they feared), yes they did want the choccie bikkie I wasn’t going to eat but they too didn’t want the bread roll.
+My seat mates and I quite nicely worked out that yes, that’s sugar for coffee (not salt as they feared), yes they did want the choccie bikkie I wasn’t going to eat but they too had no interest the bread rolls.
 Sweet.